zetos/tarot-poc/prompt.md

     },
     {
       "position": 5,
-      "name": "Possible Future",
+      "name": "Above",
-      "description": "Potential outcomes and what may come to be" },
+      "description": "Conscious thoughts, goals, and aspirations that occupy your mind" },
     {
       "position": 6,